Valley of the Dolls (film): Related works

+In 2020, Penguin Books published Dolls!
+Dolls!
+Dolls!, The Most Beloved Bad Book and Movie of All Time by Stephen Rebello, said to be "a detailed and definitive account of the entire phenomenon from the creation of the original novel to the aftermath of the release of the film."

 Legacy

 The film has developed a cult following, with critics and audiences citing its campy sensibility.
 The film is particularly celebrated by gay men for its campiness and has become part of the LGBT cultural canon.

+In 2012, Marina and The Diamonds released her sophomore album, Electra Heart.
+The tenth track of the album, "Valley of the Dolls", is based on the movie.